SpiceJet: 2005–2013: inception and expansion

-2014–2019: downturn and recovery
+2014–present: downturn and recovery

 In January 2015, the Sun Group sold its entire shareholding and transferred control to Ajay Singh.

-In late September 2017, the airline announced that it had placed a firm order for 25 Q400 turboprop aircraft.

-In 2019, following the grounding of Jet Airways, Spicejet took over nearly 30 aircraft that were grounded by the former.
+In September 2017, the airline placed an order for 25 Q400 turboprop aircraft.
+In 2019, SpiceJet took over 30 aircraft that were grounded by Jet Airways.

-2020–present: pandemic

-SpiceExpress—the logistics arm of SpiceJet airline—has helped to keep the company afloat during the pandemic amid drastic drop in passenger business.
-In May 2021, the airline earned ₹200 crore from freight operations and commands a 5 per cent market share in India's outbound cargo business.

-In July 2021, SpiceJet reported net losses shrunk to US$34.6 million during the fiscal quarter ended 31 March 2021, as revenue fell by 28% annually to $294.8 million.
-The airline plans to raise funds to the tune of $337.2 million to ensure its long term sustainability.

-In May 2022, Directorate General of Civil Aviation started a safety investigation into SpiceJet's aircraft following a series of incidents involving malfunctioning plane equipment, including an incident where a flight from Mumbai to Durgapur experienced severe turbulence that injured 12 passengers and 3 crew members.
+The airline posted net losses of US$34.6 million during the fiscal quarter ended 31 March 2021, as revenue fell by 28% annually to $294.8 million.
+The airline planned to raise funds to the tune of $337.2 million to ensure its long term sustainability.
+In May 2022, Directorate General of Civil Aviation started a safety investigation into the company's aircraft following a series of incidents involving malfunctioning plane equipment.
+In July 2022, DGCA imposed restrictions on the number of flights to be capped at 50% of the existent flights with strict monitoring.
+As of June 2024, it is the sixth largest airline in India by number of domestic passengers carried, with a market share of 4%.

-In July 2022, the Directorate General of Civil Aviation has imposed restrictions on SpiceJet flights following reports of continuous technical glitches.
-For eight weeks, the DGCA has directed that only 50% of the existing flight services should be allowed to fly.
-The proposal also states that there will be strict monitoring by DGCA during this period.
+On 12 September 2024, SpiceJet announced that its shareholders approved a fund raising initiative of ₹3000 crore through Qualified Institutional Placement (QIP) shares in order to pay pending dues amid financial challenges, legal battles and grounding of aircraft.
+The airline's downturn and requirement of funds was due to two consecutive events, Boeing 737 MAX groundings and the COVID-19 pandemic.
+However, the funds have been realised and the airline plans to return to the market with full capacity and fleet expansion.
+The airline will clear a debt of ₹750 crore to the lessors with the newly acquired funds.
+On 5 October, it was reported that the airline cleared the four-month due salaries and GST and deposited 10-months dues of Provident Fund (PF).

+As of October 2024, SpiceJet is also scheduled to receive ₹736 crore from a previous funding round.

 Corporate affairs

+Business trends

+The key trends for SpiceJet are (as of the financial year ending 31 March):